Histological Analysis Of Enamel Microstructure In Response To Dietary Habits

 Abstract

-Objective: The purpose of this study is to investigate the histological changes in enamel microstructure that occur when distinct populations follow different food habits.
+Objective: This study investigates the histological changes in enamel microstructure that occur when distinct populations follow different food habits.

-Material and Methods: A sum of 300 dental examples were acquired from members having a place with one or the other, High Carbohydrate Diet Group (n=95): people accounting their principle dietary consumption high-carb nourishments like grains/pay/aries and starches.
-High-Proteins Diet Group (n=108): participants who had the highest consumption of protein-rich foods, such as meat products, legumes and dairy.
-Mixed Diet Group (n=97): People with intermediate consumptions of carbohydrates, proteins and fats Subsequently, study participants were determined to best represent the two diet groups based on dietary surveys and medical histories.
+Material and Methods: 300 dental examples were acquired from members having a place with one or the other, High Carbohydrate Diet Group (n=95): people accounting for their principle dietary consumption of high-carb nourishments like grains/pay/aries and starches.
+High-Proteins Diet Group (n=108): participants with the highest consumption of protein-rich foods, such as meat products, legumes, and dairy.
+Mixed Diet Group (n=97): People with intermediate consumption of carbohydrates, proteins, and fats.
+Subsequently, study participants were determined to best represent the two diet groups based on dietary surveys and medical histories.

-Conclusion: Our results indicate that decomposition is a major factor affecting the surface morphology, structure and health of enamel.
+Conclusion: Our results indicate that decomposition is a significant factor affecting enamel's surface morphology, structure, and health.

 Downloads